wilsonlopes00/ansible-ios-bgp/README.md

 ```

-You can configure the bgp sessions with any neighbors at the same time by changing the variable values
+You can configure the bgp sessions with all neighbors at the same time by changing the variables values.
 Example:

 ```sh